patrickisgreat/bennwallet/README.md

 ### Backend

 - Go (Golang)
-- Gorilla Mux for routing
+- Gorilla Mux for routings
 - SQLite for database
 - JWT for authentication